Corpus Christi Water Quality at a Glance

 How does Corpus Christi manage water supply during droughts?

-Corpus Christi implements a comprehensive drought management approach to ensure water reliability during South Texas’ periodic dry spells:
+Corpus Christi implements a comprehensive drought management approach to ensure water reliability during South Texas’ periodic dry spells, though the city is currently facing its most severe water crisis in decades:

-• Diversified Supply: Water is sourced from multiple reservoirs including Lake Corpus Christi, Choke Canyon, and Lake Texana via the Mary Rhodes Pipeline, reducing vulnerability to localized drought
+• Diversified Supply: Water is sourced from multiple reservoirs including Lake Corpus Christi, Choke Canyon, and Lake Texana via the Mary Rhodes Pipeline, but western reservoirs are at critically low 17.4% combined capacity

-• Five-Stage Drought Contingency Plan: Progressive water restrictions triggered by combined reservoir capacity thresholds, ranging from voluntary conservation to emergency measures
+• Five-Stage Drought Contingency Plan: Progressive water restrictions triggered by combined reservoir capacity thresholds, currently operating under Stage 3 restrictions with significant usage limitations

-• Industrial Partnerships: Agreements with major industrial customers to reduce consumption during severe drought periods
+• Industrial Partnerships: Agreements with major industrial customers to reduce consumption during severe drought periods, though new industrial demand continues to strain supply

-• Alternative Water Development: Progress toward seawater desalination to provide drought-proof supplemental supply
+• Alternative Water Development: Urgent progress toward seawater desalination to provide drought-proof supplemental supply, though facing environmental concerns about PFAS contamination in harbor water

 What improvements has Corpus Christi made to its water system?

-Following the water quality challenges of 2015-2016, Corpus Christi has implemented extensive system improvements:
+Following the water quality challenges of 2015-2016, Corpus Christi has implemented extensive system improvements totaling over $450 million:

 • Water Main Replacement Program: Accelerated replacement of aging asbestos-cement and cast iron pipes, with over 60 miles of pipeline replaced since 2017